Why are Guatemalans Migrating to the US?

-Since the inauguration of U.S. President Joe Biden, immigration to the United States has resurfaced as an unfolding news story – and for good reason; the amount of people seeking to enter the U.S. at the nation’s southern border has grown dramatically.
-A large percentage of these individuals are Guatemalans, and despite the risk of losing their lives, they keep coming.
-The journey is perilous – on January 22nd of this year, 19 people were killed close to the border by Mexican police, 13 of whom were Guatemalan.
+Since the inauguration of U.S. President Joe Biden, immigration to the United States has resurfaced as an unfolding news story – and for good reason.
+The amount of people seeking to enter the U.S. at the nation’s southern border has grown dramatically.
+A large percentage of those migrating are Guatemalans, and despite the risk of losing their lives, they keep coming.
+The journey is perilous – on January 22nd 2021, 19 people were killed close to the border by Mexican police, 13 of whom were Guatemalan.

 Guatemala is currently the home country of the largest percentage of migrants at the southern U.S. border.
 This trend started in 2019, during which U.S. Customs and Border Patrol apprehended 264,168 Guatemalans at the border.
 So why do migrants continue to risk their lives to leave their homes in Guatemala?

 Causes of Migration to the U.S from Guatemala

 One reason for increased migration is that the path to the U.S. has become seemingly more accessible and commonplace.
 “Coyotes” (migrant smugglers) have become adept at marketing their illegal services to everyone, particularly youth, via social media platforms.
 This includes compelling selfie testimonials of migrants who have successfully made it to the other side.
 Parents with kids receive discounts because they are told they can surrender to border patrol once they reach the United States.
 Rumors of laws allowing family entry – laws that don’t actually exist – are also a pull factor.
 In reality, U.S. immigration authorities have sometimes released migrant families because they lacked space to hold them temporarily.

 So while the Biden administration has attempted to communicate that migration is currently unsafe due to the pandemic and other factors, and that changes in policies will take time to implement, these messages conflict and compete with the coyotes’ messages of hope.

 Lack of Economic Opportunity